tobiasackels/ackels-lab/content/authors/postdoc/_index.md

 organizations: []
 superuser: false
 authors:
-  - 吳恩達
+  - postdoc
-title: You as PhD student
+title: You as a Postdoc
-role: PhD student
+role: Postdoc
 bio: ""
 interests: []
 social: